Biography

 Parsons School of Design, Parsons Fine Arts 2023 MFA Thesis Exhibition: Matter As Fallen Light, Hyperallergic, April 19, 2023

-Parsons Fine Arts 2023 Thesis Panel, Parsons School of Design, New York, NY
+Thesis Panel: Abstraction & Empathy moderated by Alyssa Alexander, 2023, Parsons School of Design, New York, NY

 2019